Learning Resources, Inc. v. Trump: Federal Circuit Appeals Court

-U.S. Supreme Court
+US Supreme Court

 Within a week of the en banc Federal Circuit decision from V.O.S.
 Selections, the administration formally requested an expedited ruling from the Supreme Court.
 The Court accepted the case on September 9, 2025, consolidating it with the pending petition from Learning Resources.
 The case was later scheduled to be heard November 5, 2025.
 Ahead of the oral hearings, analysts said this case was one of the first major tests at the Supreme Court on the limits of Trump's claims of executive power during his second term; the court had previous issued orders from the emergency docket favorable to Trump, but the tariff case brings in issues related to the principles of non-delegation and the major questions doctrine which conservative justices have written in favor of in prior cases.

 The small businesses challenging the tariffs said in their filings that the tariffs are unconstitutional as the word "tariff" does not appear at all in the IEEPA, nor does any other congressional statute that gives the executive the power to regulate importation the ability to impose taxes, in addition to addressing the major questions doctrine and non-delegation principles.
 The Trump administration argued in their filings that the language of IEEPA "plainly" gives the president the ability to set tariffs as a means of regulating imports.
 The administration also argued that, counter to the Federal Circuit court's finding, that tariff powers given to the president under IEEPA are not unlimited, with tariffs limited to a maximum of one year and overridable through Congress.
 Further, the administration argued that the major question doctrine should not apply to matters of foreign affairs and national security.